 According to Martinez, the exterior of the main building is getting a fresh coat of paint, and renovations to its guest rooms are in progress with new carpet, bathroom vanities and other furnishings being installed.

-The expansion will be welcomed with a grand opening event that will double as a 10 year anniversary celebration.
-“Our anniversary is August 18th, everything should be ready by the end of June,” said Martinez.
+The expansion will be welcomed with a grand opening event that could double as a 10 year anniversary celebration.
+“Our anniversary is August 18th,” said Martinez.
 “But we obviously want to combine it all and have a really big celebration.”
-Details are in the works.

 Owned by Rollins College, The Alfond Inn contributes all of its net operating income to The Alfond Scholars Program, which has granted millions of dollars in student scholarships since 2013.